RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Storage Classes.md

-When you create an object in S3 you can choose its class, modify it manually, or using S3 lifecycle policies to move objects automatically.
+When you create an object in S3 you can choose its class, modify it manually, or using S3 lifecycle rules to move objects automatically.

 S3 Durability and Availability:
 Durability: